 Grövelsjöfjällen Tourist Association is a non-profit association formed in 1983 at the initiative of the local tourism companies to promote tourism in Grövelsjöfjällen.
 The association’s activities are financed by the members’ annual fee.
-Today, more than 300 companies, cabin owners and private individuals are members of the association.
+Today, ca 400 companies, cabin owners and private individuals are members of the association.
 It is hoped that this figure will increase in the coming years as more people feel a growing commitment to the association’s quest to develop Grövelsjöfjällen into an attractive tourist destination

 The Board is represented by the local industry and local residents.
 GTF’s annual meeting is always held on January 3rd in Bystugan at.
 16:00, when members and non-members are warmly welcome to attend.